p0n3/pan/README.md

   - Organize people into custom groups (Family, Friends, Work, Kids, etc.)
   - Assign colors to groups for visual organization
   - Easy group creation and management
+  - Delete groups when no longer needed

+- **Person Management**:
+  - Add people with name, birth date, and group assignment
+  - Delete people with confirmation dialog
+  - Easy-to-use delete buttons on each person card

 - **Modern Design**:
   - Beautiful, responsive interface that works on all devices
   - Mobile-first design optimized for smartphones
   - Clean, intuitive user experience

+- **Flexible Sorting**:
+  - Sort by upcoming birthdays (default)
+  - Sort by age (oldest first or youngest first)
+  - Sort alphabetically (A-Z or Z-A)
+  - Sort by group with secondary name sorting
+  - Emoji icons for easy identification on mobile

 - **Local Storage**:
   - All data stored locally in your browser